 - U.S. Court of Appeals for the Ninth Circuit

 - Figas v.
-Wells Fargo & Co. et al. Counsel for defendants in an ERISA class action alleging various breaches of fiduciary duty relating to investment options within a 401(k) plan.
+Wells Fargo & Co. et al. (U.S. Dist.
+Minn.): Counsel to Wells Fargo in defense of fiduciary claims alleging hundreds of millions in damages relating to investment decisions in Wells Fargo’s 401(k) Plan.

 News & Resources